RisenCrypto/RisenCrypto.github.io/_posts/2025-02-04-Bulletproofs.md

 {% include mathjax.html %}

 ##### Notes
 $\mathbb F_p$ is a Finite Field.
 We use an Elliptic Curve $E(\mathbb F_p)$ over this field.
-The order of the curve is $q$ & the discrete log problem is hard in the Group of the Curve.
-When we sample any random numbers in this post, please assume it's sampled from $\mathbb F_q$.
+The order of the curve is $q$ & the discrete log problem is hard in the group of the curve.
+When we sample any random numbers in this post, please assume they are  sampled from $\mathbb F_q$.

 The Prover is $\mathcal P$ & the Verifier $\mathcal V$.
 ### Prerequisites